akmete14/MSc_project/README.md

 After creating the virtual environment, we are set to schedule the jobs.

 ### Scheduling a job
 The first step in order to run the experiment is to change into the corresponding directory by typing "cd LR/In_Site/" into the terminal.
-After you changed the directory, you can submit the job by entering "sbatch script.sh" in the bash.
+After you changed the directory, you can submit the job by entering "sbatch script.sh" in the terminal.
 This will batch the shell file **script.sh**.
 Now, the job is already scheduled and depending on your priority in the queue you have to wait some time until the job is running.
 To check whether the job is already being executed or still queueing you can type "squeue -u <username>" into the terminal.
 If there are some intermediate prints within the python code, you can check them in the log-files which are being created for every job submitted.

 Now, you know how to reproduce the experiments.
 Next, I want to explain how you run your own experiments on the FLUXNET data.

 ## Running your own methods
-Explain how to run same experiments when trying another method
+Assume you already uploaded the data and created a virtual environment.